particle-iot/roadshow-workshop-2019/content/docs/ch1.md

 ![](./images/01/webide-devices.png)

-11. Your Argon should be on the list, if you have claimed it successfully.
+11. Your Argon should be in the list, if you have claimed it successfully.
 If it is online it will have a "breathing" cyan circle right of its name.
+If this is your first device, it will be selected automatically and you can flash code to it by clicking the lightning bolt icon.
+If you have other Particle devices associated to your account, click the star icon next to your new device to select it.
+Then, click the lightning bolt icon to flash.
     ![](./images/01/webide-device-list.png)

 ... and that's how you get to blinky!